-As your doctor may have already told you, you need to have a confirmation test 3 months after the Essure procedure to confirm that you can rely on Essure for permanent birth control.
+As your doctor may have already told you, you need to have a confirmation test 3 months after the Essure procedure to confirm that you can rely on Essure for birth control.
 During this time, you MUST use alternate birth control to prevent pregnancy.

 What is the Essure Confirmation Test?

-The Essure Confirmation Test verifies that the inserts are placed correctly, your fallopian tubes are blocked, and that you can rely on Essure for permanent birth control.
+The Essure Confirmation Test verifies that the inserts are placed correctly, your fallopian tubes are blocked, and that you can rely on Essure for birth control.
 Using contrast dye and a special type of X-ray, your doctor administers the Essure Confirmation Test 3 months after you’ve had Essure placed.
-Once you get confirmation from your doctor that your Essure inserts are placed correctly and your tubes are completely blocked, you can start depending on Essure for permanent birth control.
+Once you get confirmation from your doctor that your Essure inserts are placed correctly and your tubes are completely blocked, you can start depending on Essure for birth control.

 What does the test involve?

 A doctor, usually a radiologist, will check that the inserts are placed correctly and that your fallopian tubes are blocked using contrast dye and a special type of X-ray.

 When should I have the Essure Confirmation test?

 You should have the test 3 months after your Essure procedure.